 What is the East Central Indiana Talent Collaborative?

-Spearheaded by the George and Frances Ball Foundation with support from Ball State University’s Office of Community Engagement, this newly formed 21st Century Talent Region collective impact initiative is made up of key stakeholders from seven ECI counties – Delaware, Grant, Henry, Jay, Randolph, Rush and Wayne.
+Spearheaded by the George and Frances Ball Foundation with support from Ball State University’s Office of Community Engagement, the East Central Indiana Talent Collaborative is made up of key stakeholders from nine ECI counties – Blackford, Delaware, Fayette, Grant, Henry, Jay, Randolph, Rush and Wayne.

 We convene our region’s diverse leaders, businesses, training and education providers, and nonprofits to pursue shared prosperity through equitable and dynamic talent attraction, talent development, and talent connection.